Skip to Content

 Children began to mimic these courts by drawing smaller ones and adding a scoring system.

-Today, Hopscotch is played in many countries around the world.
+Today, hopscotch is played in many countries around the world.

 What is the Point of Hopscotch?